camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/00-inputs.html.md

 Most of the implementation can be done by adding the following special attributes to the fields.

 * cam-variable-name: _Requires a value_ corresponding to the variable name.
-This attribute __is used on every__ controls.
+This attribute __is used on every__ control.
 * cam-variable-type: Is _optional_ but _requires a value_ if used.
 * cam-choices: _Requires a value_ corresponding to a variable name containing the available choices.
 This attribute is only used on [choices] controls.
 If a `select` tag has `option` tags as children, the new `option` tags (for the dynamically added) choices will be appended.

 ## Single Line Text Input

 Single line text inputs are `<input type="text">` controls.
-Single line text input are the most common input field and allow the user to provide values for different data types.
+Single line text inputs are the most common input fields and allow the user to provide values for different data types.

 ### Binding Text Input to a Process Variable